To The Beach

 I got a new one for you.

 Dad used to invent odd little rhymes and tell them to us sometimes.
-We ordered him to tell us now
+Whistling, he called it.
+We

 Alright, he said, chuckling.
 "Here goes: